Catalog of Federal Domestic Assistance (CFDA) Number: 84.022A.

-(1) The IHE is a registered user of e-Application and the IHE has initiated an electronic application for this competition; and
+(1) The IHE is a registered user of e-Application and the IHE has initiated an Start Printed Page 57003electronic application for this competition; and

 We must acknowledge and confirm these periods of unavailability before granting the IHE an extension.
-To request this extension or to confirm our acknowledgement of any system unavailability, an IHE may contact either (1) the person listed elsewhere in this notice under FOR FURTHER INFORMATION CONTACT (see VII.
+To request this extension or to confirm our acknowledgement of any system unavailability, an IHE may contact either (1) the person listed elsewhere in this notice under FOR FURTHER INFORMATION CONTACT (see section VII.
 Agency Contact) or (2) the e-Grants help desk at 1-888-336-8930.
-If the system is down and therefore the application deadline is extended, an e-mail will be sent to all registered users who have initiated an e-Application.
-Extensions referred to in this section apply only to the unavailability of the Department's e-Application system.
+If e-Application is unavailable due to technical problems with the system and, therefore, the application deadline is extended, an e-mail will be sent to all registered users who have initiated an e-Application.
+Extensions referred to in this section apply only to the unavailability of e-Application.

 - The IHE or a student applicant does not have access to the Internet; or

-- the IHE or a student applicant does not have the capacity to upload large documents to the Department's e-Application system;
+- The IHE or a student applicant does not have the capacity to upload large documents to e-Application;

 The IHE's paper application must be submitted in accordance with the mail or hand delivery instructions described in this notice.